 If there were ever an opportune time to make this bread, it is now.
 First of all – it’s Christmastime!
 And this bread was named for the season by our Scandinavian neighbors.
-I’ve been told that Norwegians cannot imagine a Christmas season without Julekage.
+I’ve read that Norwegians cannot imagine a Christmas season without Julekage.
 (Is this true?)
 Second, at the end of the baking day you’ll have three gorgeous golden loaves, which means one to keep and two to give.

 I’ve often said that making bread from scratch is like wrestling, and as I made this recipe that sentiment rang true once again.
 Even though I used my standing mixer and dough hook attachment do most of the kneading, I still had quite a bit of punching and working to get the dough ready for the oven.
 Not that I’m complaining!
 I enjoy traditional no-shortcut recipes like this.
 The work puts me in a zen-like state and the rest of the world disappears.